ijlik/aigate-smart-recommendation/README.md

 <br>
 <img src="https://raw.githubusercontent.com/ijlik/aigate-smart-recommendation/master/sample-image.png">

-Hope this code can implement in AiGate ecosystem
+Hope this code can implement in AiGate or RoyalQ or Ninebot ecosystem